VirtusLab/scala-cli/website/docs/reference/commands.md

 Fixes Scala code according to scalafix rules.

-`scalafix` is used to check project code or rewrite it under the hood with use of specified rules.
+`scalafix` is used to lint or rewrite project's code according to specified rules.

-The `.scalafix.conf` configuration file is optional.
-Default configuration values will be assumed by Scala CLI.

 All standard Scala CLI inputs are accepted, but only Scala sources will be refactored (.scala and .sc files).